Magnetic Field Design in a Cylindrical High-Permeability Shield: The Combination of Simple Building Blocks and a Genetic Algorithm: Introduction

-Motivated by this problem, several novel numerical and analytical methods have recently been developed that incorporate high-permeability passive shielding material into their design methodologies.
-The numerical methods use an equipotential scalar field to enforce the boundary condition on the shield's surface, and then account for this in the design of surface currents using boundary elements on arbitrary geometries inside the shield~\cite{mkinen2020magneticfield,zetter2020magneticfield}.
+Motivated by this problem, several novel numerical and analytical methods have recently been developed that incorporate high-permeability passive shielding material into their design methodologies, to design complex distributions of the current continuum that generate extremely high fidelity magnetic fields inside shielded environments.
+The numerical methods allow more flexible wire placement whereas the analytical methods allow for physical understanding of the symmetries embedded in the interaction with the shield.
+The numerical methods use an equipotential scalar field to enforce the boundary condition on the shield's surface, and then account for this in the design of surface currents using boundary elements on arbitrary geometries inside the shield\cite{mkinen2020magneticfield,zetter2020magneticfield}.
 The analytical methods rely on modifying the Green's function to satisfy the boundary condition on the shield's surface.
-The currents are then decomposed into an orthogonal basis set where the magnetic fields generated by the combined system can be calculated~\cite{PhysRevApplied.14.054004,packer2021planar}.
-These methods can design complex current distributions that generate extremely accurate magnetic fields inside shielded environments.
-However, to realize these high fidelity fields physically, the designs must be carefully discretized and accurately represented in real systems.
-In many of these systems, magnetic field control is not the only area of concern.
+The currents are then decomposed into an orthogonal basis set where the magnetic fields generated by the combined system can be calculated\cite{PhysRevApplied.14.054004,PhysRevApplied.15.064006}.
+The current continuum must be carefully discretized into a wire pattern\cite{Hobson2021BespokeMF}, or the high-fidelity fields are not realized physically.
+Although this error can be estimated analytically for simple current distributions without magnetic shields\cite{Crawford,Nouri}, generally it must be calculated \emph{a posteriori}.
+This error is determined both by the complexity of representing specific features of the continuum and the response of the magnetic shield to the discretized current.
+Moreover, although technologies like flex-PCBs\cite{PCBCoils} and 3D-printers\cite{3DPrintingPaper} offer the capability to represent the continuum very precisely, such coils are expensive, time-consuming to manufacture, and hard to repair if there is a breakage.
+Furthermore, in many of these systems, magnetic field control is not the only area of concern.
 Optical access, miniaturization, and cost also constrain the development of many of these technologies.
-Consequently, field design methods in shielded environments must accommodate these additional constraints.
-In this context, using optimally-placed discrete coil designs could allow for simplistic, cost-effective, and accurate generation of magnetic fields with greater optical access at a much lower cost.
+In these contexts, using optimally-placed discrete coil designs could allow for simplistic, cost-effective, and accurate generation of magnetic fields with greater optical access.
 Some simple discrete coil geometries have been formulated that allow the design optimization of magnetic field-generating systems in shielded environments.
-However, these are restricted to circular loops and simple transverse fields~\cite{Solenoid1,solenoid2,doi:10.1063/1.1719514,LIU2020166846}.
-Currently, no generalized discrete coil optimization method exists that incorporates the interaction with high-permeability shielding; partly due to the multitude of free parameters associated with discrete coils and their complex electromagnetic interaction with an exterior magnetic shield.\\
+However, these have been restricted to circular loops and simple transverse fields\cite{Solenoid1,solenoid2,doi:10.1063/1.1719514,LIU2020166846}.
+Currently, no generalized discrete coil optimization method exists that incorporates the interaction with high-permeability shielding.